Lie 2-algebras of vector fields: Introduction

 In Section~\ref{sec:5} we discuss Hepworth's category of vector fields $\Vect(\calA)$ on a stack $\calA$ and construct an equivalent category $\Vectp(\calA)$.
-In Section~\ref{sec:5.5} we promote the assignment $\calA \mapsto \Vectp(\calA)$ of a category of vector fields on a geometric stack to a functor $\Vectp:\GStack_\iso \to \Cat$ from the 2-category of geometric stacks and isomorphisms to the category $\Cat$ of (small) categories and prove Theorem~\ref{thm:5.5.1}.
+In Section~\ref{sec:5.5} we promote the assignment $\calA \mapsto \Vectp(\calA)$ of a category of vector fields on a geometric stack to a functor $\Vectp:\GStack_\iso \to \Gpd$ from the 2-category of geometric stacks and isomorphisms to the 2-category $\Gpd$ of groupoids and prove Theorem~\ref{thm:5.5.1}.
 In Section~\ref{sec:6} we prove Theorem~\ref{thm:04.3}: for any Lie groupoid $G$ the ``inclusion'' functor

 of the category of multiplicative vector fields into the category of generalized vector fields is fully faithful and essentially surjective.
 This generalizes a result of Hepworth for proper Lie groupoids.
-The result is technical but important for the purposes of this paper.